 Write the full story as if you were telling it in writing, and fit it into the time slot.
 Although it looks like a horror plot – 3 or 4 minutes is more than enough.
-When you repeat it 10 times before the pitch, it will be like a song – one part will naturally follow another.
-Do not lose yourself in long descriptions, the story that clearly covers WHY, WHAT, HOW and WOW will impress hackathon audience/jury.
+When you repeat it ten times before the pitch, it will be like a song – one part will naturally follow another.
+Do not lose yourself in long descriptions; the story that covers the WHY, WHAT, HOW, and WOW will impress the hackathon audience or jury.

 The more personal, the better.
-One of the winner teams – Mobizepam had the psychologist tell her personal experience with anxiety that strikes when she was on stage presenting.
-Then came the important twist that explained the entire concept.
-She said: ‘Luckily I am a therapist and I know how to cope with anxiety attacks because I have learnt what I need to do to eliminate the drama and calm myself’.
-After that, the mobile app that teaches you skills and tricks to rewire your brain and heart was a no-brainer to comprehend.
+One of the winning teams – Mobizepam had the therapist tell her personal experience with anxiety that strikes when she got on stage.
+The important twist that explained the entire concept followed.
+She said: ‘Luckily I am a therapist and I know how to cope with anxiety attacks because I have learned the skills that help me eliminate the drama and calm myself’.
+After that, the mobile app that teaches you skills and tricks to rewire your brain and heart to fight anxiety was a no-brainer to comprehend.

-She was also using anxiety jokes as a contrast – anxiety seems funny, but people end up never leaving the house, and that brilliantly illustrated how serious this situation is.
-A great name and design also helped the pitch immensely.
+Since she was an expert, she was also using anxiety jokes successfully.
+She mentioned that anxiety may seem funny, but people end up never leaving the house and that brilliantly illustrated how serious this situation is.

 Hackathon winner: the WHY, WHAT, HOW and WOW

-The Why of your pitch is like a mission statement – say why your product is important, why it solves the problem and it can change *the world, or someone’s world.
+The Why of your pitch is like a mission statement – say why your product is important, why it solves the problem, and it can change *the world, or someone’s world.
 What is reserved for the solution, described by its strong points.
 How is how you will do it and who will be doing it.
-And the Wow has to do with all the amazing things regarding the prospect of your solution on the market and its categories (your market that you have researched).
+And the Wow has to do with all the amazing things regarding the prospect of your solution on the market (you have researched) and its categories.

-Use maximum 2 slides for the product-solution.
+Use a maximum of 2 slides for the product-solution.
 Have a big headline for every slide.
-Fit into the time slot and be ready to improvise if something stops working (clicker, slides or video…) be ready to tell the story no matter what.
+Fit into the time slot and be ready to improvise if something stops working (clicker, slides, or video).
 That is also why you need to have it practiced and kept in the good flow.

-Are you an expert* or is it someone from your team?
+Are you an expert*, or is it someone from your team?
 Show it clearly.
-When the problem is from your domain, you will be more trustworthy, confident in presenting it and will be ready to answer any questions from the field.
+When the problem is from your domain, you will be more trustworthy, confident in presenting it, and will be ready to answer any questions from the field.
 If the person is in the team, think of using their story as the main pitch story.
-The team creating a panic button for Hypoglycemia (Candy button) had a designer with the exact health issue on the team – and they told her story on why hypoglycemia is so dangerous and why she is the first one to support their project on Kickstarter.
+The team creating a panic button for Hypoglycemia (Candy button) had a designer with the exact health issue on the team.
+They told her story of why hypoglycemia is so dangerous and why she is the first one to support their project on Kickstarter.

 The slides have to look good.
-And what I mean by it – have them clear, align the text, choose a font that is very visible and, if there is no designer around, or no time for the slide design, use the Google Slides template or Keynote/Powerpoint templates.
+And what I mean by it – have them clear, align the text, choose a minimal font and, if there is no designer around, or no time for the slide design, use the Google Slides template or Keynote/Powerpoint templates.

-Have maximum three points per slide, and avoid long paragraphs.
-If you have 2 photos on the slide, overwhelming each other, make two slides.
+Have a maximum of three points per slide and avoid long paragraphs.
+If you have two photos on the slide, overwhelming each other, make two slides.
 The BreakAphasia team had a really clear, suggestive design (the design was also *broken in a way to suggest a speech disorder problem) and it helped format their winning story.

 One of the winners of the hackathon had only two slides.
 But their story was so hilarious that it just flew out of the window.
-The team behind the GlutenTag had a really simple app that helps you with a serious condition – Gluten Intolerance.
-It tracked the causes of the terrible stomach problems (a.k.a – explosive diarrhea … and here is where the audience just cracked up) by asking you just two things – when have you eaten and when did you go to toilet.
+The team behind the GlutenTag had a straightforward app that helps you with a serious condition – Gluten Intolerance.
+It tracked the causes of the terrible stomach problems (a.k.a – explosive diarrhea, and here is where the audience just cracked up) by asking you just two things – when have you eaten and when did you go to the toilet.
 Instead of a long diary and boring inputs, you choose (this was an absolute winner) a type of poop you have just experienced!
-Through the crazy audience laughter the presenter stayed calm and serious like a Brit, which made it even more funny.
-The innovation was also the funnies part- from the poop type – the app calculates the time of digestion, together with meals you had and their location… and it learns about you.
+Through the crazy audience laughter, the presenter stayed calm and serious like a Brit, which made it even funnier.
+The innovation was also the funnies part- from the poop type – the app calculates the time of digestion, together with meals you had and their location, and it learns about you.
 A great way to present the story and win this hackathon.

-Have it figured out.
-If it is a fund, state which one and how will you apply.
+I suggest having it figured out.
+If it is a fund, state which one and how you will apply.
 Applied before and got funding – state it as well.
-If it is the company you work for, then get their official approval, if the governmental body will help, state which one.
-Do not forget Kickstarter, niche advertising or other ways of funding.
+If it is the company you work for, then get their official approval, if the governmental body can help, then state which one.
+Do not forget Kickstarter, niche advertising, or other ways of funding.

-Generally, they are best to be avoided if you aren’t sure about the equipment in the space, because usually something goes wrong and either sound or video are suddenly not available.
+Generally, they are best to be avoided if you aren’t sure about the equipment in the space because usually, something goes wrong, and either sound or video is suddenly not available.
 If you must use audio or video, be ready to improvise.
-The team fighting asthma had to literally show the whizzing in front of the audience: *the presenter whizzed into the mic since the audio recording failed.
+The team fighting asthma had to show the whizzing in front of the audience: *the presenter whizzed into the mic since the audio recording failed.